-31. RURAL GRATUITIES - TRANSITIONAL PROVISIONS
+32. RURAL GRATUITIES - TRANSITIONAL PROVISIONS

-- 31.1 This Clause applies to enrolled nurses who were eligible employees as defined by subclause 31.3(c) as at 5 May 2011, providing it does not apply to enrolled nurses who commence employment in an eligible area after 5 May 2011. - 31.2 (a) Where an Enrolled Nurse is entitled to a rural gratuity payment in accordance with this clause it will be reduced by the district allowance increase as defined in subclause 31.2(b). - (b) Where an employee is entitled to a rural gratuity payment in accordance with this clause it will be calculated in accordance with the following formula: - Rural Gratuity nominally due
+- 32.1 This Clause applies to enrolled nurses who were eligible Employees as defined by subclause 32.3(b) as at 5 May 2011, providing it does not apply to enrolled nurses who commence employment in an eligible area after 5 May 2011. - Where an Enrolled Nurse is entitled to a rural gratuity payment in accordance with this clause it will be reduced by the district allowance increase as defined in subclause 32.2(b). - (b) Where an Employee is entitled to a rural gratuity payment in accordance with this clause it will be calculated in accordance with the following formula: - Rural Gratuity nominally due - plus the Superseded District Allowance payment nominally due pursuant to the following table: